-With 3.2 billion social media users worldwide in 2018 approx. and increasing by 13% each year, social platforms became the fastest growing markets humans ever witnessed.
+With 3.2 billion social media users worldwide in 2018 and increasing by 13% each year, social platforms became the fastest growing markets humans ever witnessed.
 From pet supplies to fashion to real estate deals and everything in between, social media has made a room for everyone to share ideas and everything to be presented.

 Evidently, those who understand the know-how of social media can let their voice echo louder than others and grow faster.
 One of the critical know-hows is to detect the common myths circulating social media marketing and avoid colliding with it.

 With that thought in mind, find out about 5 of the most common social media marketing myth traps.